chuanqisun/htmaa-2025/src/posts/week-01/index.md

 I also attempted running VS Code + GitHub Copilot (gemini 2.5 pro) + FreeCAD MCP.
 It works as a proof of concept but the AI struggles to make the right editing decision.
 I do foresee text-to-CAD becoming viable in the next year or two.

-Before I give up on AI assisted CAD (AAD?), I gave the code-first approach a shot.
+Before giving up on AI assisted CAD (AAD?), I want give the code-first approach a shot.
 My first intuitation is that the declarative syntax of OpenSCAD will be perfect for AI code generation.
 But upon a closer look, there are still gaps:

 - Lack of type annotation, reducing LLM's ability to validate results
 - Syntax extremely verbose, further increasing error rate.